mcnairsa/100-days-of-code/log.md

 me: Well done for taking up the challenge!
 Sockets on Day 1 sounds pretty hardcore.
 Have  you done a lot of coding before?

+### Day 043/100: 10-11-2024
+**Today's Progress:**
+More practice sessions on Codecademy

+**Thoughts:**
+I could really do with getting into a senible sleep pattern

+**Link to Work:**
+n/a

+**Intention and expectation for tomorrow:**
+Yesterday's plan is again tomorrow's plan...
+Ho hum!

+**Pay Forward:**
+1.  @iAmJess8 on fCC Discord
+re: 'On a trip so ...'
+me: Well done!
+Good to keep your hand in when away from home.

+2. @dvlpr on fCC discord
+re: Completed the Flexbox
+me: Cute kitties. well done mastering Flexbox.
+It fries my noodle.

 ### Day 000/100: dd-mm-yyyy
 **Today's Progress**:
 [Completed ... &c